Kolawole22/Sql-Project/README.md

 # SQL-Projects
-This is a little project showcasing my sql skils by performing join and queries in getting required tables.
+This is a little project showcasing my sql skills by performing queries.
+I combined rows from multiple tables using the inner join syntax to perform query to in getting the required tables.
 The dataset is available in the folder.